Tejust-Code/TextUtils/README.md

-TextUtils is where you can modify your text according to your own thoghts.
+TextUtils is a utility which can be used to manipulate your text in the way you want.